jdc-projects/homelab/README.md

 # homelab

 Infrastructure and code for deploying my Homelab.
-There are some dependencies.

 ## Prequisites

 This system requires that some setup is completed on the first:

-* The Kubernetes management interface port must be exposed to the internet (through router port forwarding), alongside HTTP and HTTPS
+* The ports 80 and 443 port must be exposed to the internet
 * The root of the server_base_domain must point towards the public IP
 * Setup of the [Github Org app](https://github.com/actions/actions-runner-controller/blob/master/docs/using-arc-across-organizations.md)